BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 Why give names and initialization values to **class** attributes, then when you create an object, immediately create and initialize **object** attributes with the *same names* as the class attributes?
-It occurred to me that there might be a misunderstanding about the way attributes work.
+It occurred to me there might be a misunderstanding about the way attributes work.

 I found one of the coaches of the project (who was not the original author) and asked.
 It was explained to me that this was the way you provide default values